Alberta Stock Exchange

 The Alberta Stock Exchange (ASE) was a stock exchange based in Calgary, Alberta, established in 1913.
 It featured mostly mining, resource exploration, and oil sands stocks.
 The ASE was the original listing exchange for Bre-X, one of the biggest corporate frauds in Canadian history.

+In June 1980 the exchange moved into the new Family Life Building, and in 1986 the building was renamed the Alberta Stock Exchange Tower.
+It was designed by the Dale Chandler Kennedy Partnership.

 On November 29, 1999, the ASE was merged into the Canadian Venture Exchange (CDNX), along with the Vancouver Stock Exchange (VSE) and later the Winnipeg Stock Exchange and the minor-cap stocks from the Bourse de Montréal (MSE).
 The corporate headquarters of the new CDNX remained in Calgary.

+Leadership

+Chairman of the Board of Governors

+From its inception, the Exchange was governed by a Committee of Management led by a President.
+In 1973, the Committee became a Board of Governors, which was led by a Chairman.